 A Word of Advice from the Principal's Office

 Here is the thing: You have to be your own advocate.
 If I had listened to that eye-roll and just accepted that I would never hear my granddaughter’s secrets again, I’d be sitting in silence right now.
 Instead, I’m sitting here writing this, and I can hear the birds outside my window—not perfectly, but they’re there.
+They sound like they're having a very important meeting in the oak tree, and for the first time in years, I feel like I'm invited.

 Please, talk to your own professional.
 See your audiologist.
 Get the tests.
 But don't be afraid to ask 'what else?'
 We spend so much time maintaining our cars and our lawns—why wouldn't we try to maintain the very thing that connects us to the people we love?
+I've found that being proactive—whether it's through my logbook, my hearing aid adjustments, or trying things like Audifort—has given me back a sense of control that I thought I’d lost forever.

 Keep your own log.
 Note the small wins.
 Because at the end of the day, it's not about the decibels on a chart—it's about hearing the 'I love you' whispered across a crowded table.
 And that?
 That's worth every bit of effort.
+I'm obviously not a doctor, so check with your own professional before starting anything new, but don't let a little skepticism stop you from seeking out the clarity you deserve.